nereaSuacab/FinalProject---SocialData24.github.io/index.markdown

 # [Geographical Distribution of Passenger Traffic](/posts/passengerStudy.md)

 We'll explore the geographical origins and destinations of passengers traveling through the airport, considering how these patterns correlate with historical events or seasonal variations.
-Are there spikes in passenger traffic from certain regions during specific seasons or historical events?

 # [Airline Performance Comparison](/posts/airlineStudy.md)

  We'll compare the performance of different airlines operating at the airport and relate their performance to significant historical events or seasonal patterns.
-Does airline performance fluctuate during peak travel seasons or major historical events like economic downturns or airline strikes?
+ Moreover, we will also analyze the immpacts of different external events.

 # [Terminal and Boarding Area Analysis](/posts/airportTerminal.md)